isomorphic-software/smartclient-docs/classes/FormItem.md

 ### Returns

-`[Boolean](#type-boolean)` — Return false to cancel the doubleClick event.
+`[boolean](../reference.md#type-boolean)` — Return false to cancel the doubleClick event.
 This will prevent the event from bubbling up, suppressing [doubleClick](Canvas.md#method-canvasdoubleclick) on the form containing this item.

 ### Groups